kassko/data-mapper/README.md

 private ?string $name = null;
 ```

-The first candidate whose `rule` evaluates to `true` is elected.
+The first candidate whose `when` expression evaluates to `true` is elected.
 If a candidate defines its own `priority`, it overrides the base priority.
-If no rule matches, `defaultCandidate` is used as fallback.
+If no expression matches, `defaultCandidate` is used as fallback.

 #### Build-Time Validation